ibm-cloud-docs/vpc/vpn-openvpn-client-tutorial.md

 If your administrator configured user ID and passcode authentication on the VPN server, follow these steps:

 Your VPN server administrator invites you to the account that the VPN server resides in so that you can connect to the VPN server.
-Your administrator already assigned your ID an IBM Cloud Identity and Access Management (IAM) permission.
+Your administrator already assigned your ID an {{site.data.keyword.iamlong}} (IAM) permission.
 {: note}

 1. Go to this website to generate a passcode for your user ID: